gregmajor/medkit/README.md

 your `default.env` or your `$HOST.env` files will be symlinked to your `$HOME` directory.
 Programs that use these files will see them as they always did.
 Now your files are source controlled and, if you choose, can be made available to your other computers.

-### Updating Dotfiles
-* [ ] Not Started

-When you make a change to a dotfile, you'll probably want to make that change available on all your computers.
-The specifics of how to synchronize your MEDKIT repo will depend on the tools you choose.
-If you're using GitHub, for example, you'll need to make your changes, push them to GitHub, then pull them on all your other computers.
-No matter which process you prefer, your dotfiles will be automatically updated thanks to the symlinks.

 ### Configuration <a id="configuration"></a>
 When you make a change to a dotfile, you'll probably want to make that change available on all your computers.
 The